 Effective October 1, 2019, the regulatory shift to the Patient-Driven Payment Model (PDPM) represents a critical step in the journey towards value-based care for Skilled Nursing Facilities (SNFs).
 PDPM is a new case-mix-centric model which focuses on the patient’s condition and resulting care needs rather than on the volume of care provided to determine Medicare Part A payment.
 This shifts payments from a Fee-For-Service (FFS) to a Fee-For-Value (FFV) payment model: ONLY outcomes matter!

 Some of the ways reimbursements are affected under PDPM:

 - Payment is determined through the combination of six payment components.
-Five of the components are case-mix adjusted, including physical therapy (PT), occupational therapy (OT), speech-language pathology (SLP), the non-therapy ancillary (NTA) services, and nursing.
+Five of the components are case-mix adjusted, including physical therapy (PT), occupational therapy (OT), speech-language pathology (SLP), non-therapy ancillary (NTA) services, and nursing.
 Additionally, there is a non-case-mix adjusted component to cover the utilization of SNF resources that do not vary according to patient characteristics.

 - The per-diem payment under PDPM is determined by two primary factors, base rates that correspond to each of the six payment components (Item 1 above) and case-mix index (CMI) values that correspond to each classification group within the case-mix adjusted payment components.
 The payment for each of the case-mix adjusted components are calculated by multiplying the component CMI for the resident’s classification group by the component base rate, then by the specific day in the Variable Per Diem (VPD) adjustment schedule, when applicable.
 (For details on VPD schedule: see CMS.)
 These payments are added together along with the non-case-mix component payment rate to create a resident’s total SNF PPS per diem rate under the PDPM, which is then wage-adjusted in the same manner as rates under RUG-IV.

 - Therapy minutes are no longer relevant to assess reimbursement.
 Rates are primarily determined by clinical and diagnosis information instead of minutes.
 The diagnosis entered in I0020B will define the Clinical Category, therefore, accurate MDS and ICD-10 coding will become critical.